Chorus-bdd/Chorus/pages/handlers/HandlerConfiguration.md

 If you want to share properties between features in the same directory, you can put them in a `chorus.properties`

-Lastly, if you add a `chorus.properites` to the top level of your classpath, this will be accessible for all features.
+Lastly, if you add a `chorus.properties` to the top level of your classpath, this will be accessible for all features.

 ## Setting Defaults ##